shrinerb/shrine-tus-demo/README.md

 `localhost:9000` (Goliath setup) to `/files` in this demo.

 By default `tus-ruby-server` will save uploaded files to the `data/` directory on the disk.
-This will work because `tus-ruby-server` will be the one serving those files through its endpoint, so they don't need to be stored in the `public/` directory.
 However, you can still choose a different directory or even a different storage for `tus-ruby-server`, see the [documentation][tus-ruby-server storages] for more details.

-Note that the storage that `tus-ruby-server` uses will only be temporary; once the user uploads the file through `tus-ruby-server`, Shrine will take that file and re-upload it to the configured permanent storage.
+Note that the storage that `tus-ruby-server` uses will only be temporary; once the file is uploaded to `tus-ruby-server` and assigned as record's attachment, Shrine will take that file and re-upload it to the Shrine's permanent storage.
 This separation allows you to easily [clear][tus-ruby-server expiration] unfinished or unattached uploads.

 ### Configuring Shrine and shrine-tus